ibm-cloud-docs/databases-for-mysql/connecting-external.md

 `Certificate`|Base64|A base64 encoded version of the certificate.
 {: caption="Table 1. mysql/URI connection information" caption-side="top"}

-* `0...` indicates that there might be one or more of these entries in an array.
+* `0...` indicates one or more of these entries in an array.

 Many MySQL drivers are able to make a connection to your deployment when given the URI-formatted connection string found in the "composed" field of the connection information.
 For example